bd2720/worksort/README.md

 ## How to Use

 * Click the `New Job` button to start entering information about a job offer you'd like to bookmark.
 In the input fields, enter the **Title**, **Company**, **Date**, and **URL** associated with the offer.
 You may also add some **Notes** or **Tags**, as well as specify the **Table** to insert the job into.
 When you're done, click `Add Job` to append the offer to the specified list of job offers.
-* Click a job's `View` button to view, edit or delete the information associated with that particular job listing.
+* Click a job's `...` button to view, edit or delete the information associated with that particular job listing.
 * Click `New Table` to create and name a new table.
 * Use `<` and `>` to navigate between different tables.
 * Rename or delete the selected job table with the `Edit` and `Delete` buttons to the right of the table name.